 And what is the exact value of a mechanics lien?
 Why should you file it and how exactly does it work to get you paid?

 Generally speaking, mechanics lien claims are very effective at getting claimants paid, and paid rather quickly.
 Since lien claims have so many consequences, however, the exact consequence that prompts payment may be different for each circumstance.
 This post provides a list of some ways a mechanics lien can get your company paid.
-It’s an expansion to a White Paper we published on the 5 Ways A Mechanics Lien Can Get You Paid.
+It’s an expansion to a white paper we published on the 5 Ways A Mechanics Lien Can Get You Paid.

 1. A Mechanics Lien Encumbers The Property

 When you file a mechanics lien, the document is actually recorded with land records and appears on a title search of the property.
 Anyone who buys or accepts the property after the recording of your lien claim (and sometimes, in some states even before the recording), accepts it subject to the claim.
-As a practical measure, this means the property will not sold, refinanced or otherwise transferred without the mechanics lien claim being paid or addressed.
+As a practical measure, this means the property will not be sold, refinanced or otherwise transferred without the mechanics lien claim being paid or addressed.

 2. A Mechanics Lien Gets The Lenders Attention